bot-alert/go-crud/README.md

 # Go CRUD API 📝

-This is a sample project for building a CRUD API using Go, Chi router, and some middleware.
+This is a sample project for building a CRUD API using Go , Chi router, and some middleware.

 ## Getting Started 🚀